February 17, 2020

 Talking to my parents’ older neighbor a few months ago about his recent health issues sparked inspiration.
 Hearing family talk about the common and uncommon problems that crop up when owning a home (or a car) or what they do with their free time helps me keep these considerations in mind when coming up with ideas for national audiences.

 This also helps when big city dwellers like myself tend to be on the cutting edge of trends with fitness, food, beauty, fashion, and business, but when I talk to friends, family, and new people I meet, I realize some trends are too far-fetched or expensive to catch on (at least for a few years) in other areas of the country.
-Learn how to grow your freelance business in 15 minutes.
+(Remember: Not all content is good content.
+Keep these pointers in mind while devising your article idea.)

 I took a Mediabistro magazine editing class about seven years ago and my-then instructor, now editor-in-chief at ESPN The Magazine, Alison Overholt, had our class look through stories in various publications and examine the articles differently.
 If you’re reading a sports profile, ask yourself, “What’s the business angle of this story?”
 “What’s the parenting angle?”
 “What’s the interesting health story you can pull from this piece?”
 I’ll never forget this advice and it’s helped me come up with fresh ways of looking at one idea and turning that into assignments for different clients and markets.
 (I get into more details about these techniques in my freelance writing online course.)